LazyKnightX/lazyknight.com/README.md

 # lazyknight.com

-A blog powered by Jekyll, Github & NexT.
+A blog powered by Jekyll, Github & Adam Blog.